enova/pgl_ddl_deploy/README.md

 ```

 There are no stored procedures to insert/update `set_configs`, which we don't
 think would add much value at this point.
-There is a check constraint in place
+There are check constraints and triggers in place
-to ensure the regex is valid.
+to ensure the regex is valid and the other conditions of uniqueness are met for config options.

 ## <a name="permissions"></a>Permissions